Have you ever heard the saying, “No man is an island?”

 But why should entrepreneurs take the time to develop leadership skills to become stronger entrepreneurs?
 Can’t entrepreneurs develop the skills they need to build successful businesses without leadership skills?

 No, because a lack of leadership creates a leadership vacuum.
+It also creates marketing silos.

 When there’s a problem, crisis, or emergency, the people around you — employees, partners, and shareholders — look for a strong leader to follow.